The Great Hall (Bishop's residence) is a Grade I listed building in the East Cambridgeshire local planning authority area, England. A Mid C13 Hall.

 Description

-GV The Great Hall (Bishop's residence), is part of a block of buildings including the Queen's Hall (Headmaster's House), which adjoins on the south west (qv).
-The Great Hall, or Guest Hall was built in the mid C13 and was remodelled in the early C14.
-During the Commonwealth it was subdivided into three storeys.
-It is built above a fine vaulted undercroft with ribbed vaults rising from plain columns without capitals.
-The hall is of five bays and was spanned by an open roof with arched principals and wind braces.
-(Some still remain).
-The fine stone corbels to the principals, carved in the shape of crouching figures, survive.
+The Great Hall, which served as the Bishop's residence, is part of a larger complex of buildings including the Queen's Hall (Headmaster's House) that adjoins it to the southwest.
+Originally built in the mid-13th century, the hall was remodelled in the early 14th century and later subdivided into three storeys during the Commonwealth period.
+It sits above a vaulted undercroft characterized by ribbed vaults that rise from plain columns lacking capitals.
+The hall itself consists of five bays and originally featured an open roof with arched principals and wind braces, some of which remain.
+The fine stone corbels supporting the principals are notable, sculpted in the form of crouching figures.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.